20 defenses to Colorado DUI charges

 As top Denver DUI attorney Michael Becker explains:

 "We see innocent people charged with DUI all the time.
 Often, they were just distracted or tired.
 Sometimes their chemical test results were wrong.
 And much of the time, both they and society would be better served by getting them treatment instead of putting them in jail."

 If you or someone you know has been charged with DUI, DWAI or a violation of Colorado's underage drinking and driving (UDD) law, we invite you to contact us for a free consultation.

-There are many defenses to Colorado driving under the influence or while ability impaired.
+There are many defenses that could help a person to get our of a Colorado DUI charge.
 The best defense is the one that works for you.
 Below are 20 of the most common Colorado DUI defenses.
 To learn more, we invite you to click on the appropriate link or browse the entire article.

 - 1. Colorado DUI breath testing procedures weren't correctly followed